-On arrival at the village of Yamg we transfer to our homestay with Aydar Malikmamadov in his traditional Pamiri house.
+On arrival at the village of Zong we transfer to our homestay which is a traditional Pamiri house.
 These structures are filled with symbolic and ritual space, as Ismailis in the Pamirs do not build mosques, instead worshipping at home.
 Pamiri Ismaili Islam is further overlaid on a deep Iranian history stretching back over four millennia.
-Three separate living spaces represent the three kingdoms of nature, while five carved wooden pillars simultaneously correspond to the family of Ali (cousin and brother-in-law of the prophet Mohammad) and five Zoroastrian immortals, including Anahita and Mehr.
+Three separate living spaces represent the three kingdoms of nature, while five carved wooden pillars simultaneously correspond to the family of Ali (cousin and brother-in-law of the prophet

+Mohammad) and five Zoroastrian immortals, including Anahita and Mehr.
 Each pillar also represents a different age of human existence, from childhood to marriage, and death.
 Carved roof beams represent the number of Ismaili Imams; the number of Shia Muslims killed at the battle of Karbela; all the prophets of Islam, from Abraham to Jesus; and the seven Zoroastrian heavenly bodies.
 A wooden skylight called a 'chorkhona' or 'four houses' in Pamiri Tajik, is divided into four quarters representing the four elements.
 Some of the exterior and interior of each house is painted.
 The colours white and red have deep meaning in Pamiri culture: red represents life and the sun (the first thing created by God), while white represents light and milk (the font of human sustenance for this predominately pastoral culture).
-(Dinner and overnight: Home Stay of Aydar Malikmamadov, great-grandson of famous Muboraki Vakhoni, in a traditional Pamir House, Yamg 2850m) BLD
+(Dinner and overnight: Homestay in Zong 2950m) BLD